Tengai Makyō: Daiyon no Mokushiroku

-Tengai Makyō: Daiyon no Mokushiroku (天外魔境 第四の黙示録, Tengai Makyō: Daiyon no Mokushiroku), is a 1997 role-playing video game developed and published by Hudson Soft and Red Company for the Sega Saturn.
+Tengai Makyō: Daiyon no Mokushiroku (天外魔境 第四の黙示録, Tengai Makyō: Daiyon no Mokushiroku), also known as Tengai Makyō: The Apocalypse IV, is a 1997 role-playing video game developed and published by Hudson Soft and Red Company for the Sega Saturn.
 The game was released in Japan on January 14, 1997.
 It was ported to the PlayStation Portable on July 13, 2006 and re-released for the "Hudson the Best" line-up on July 31, 2008.

 Tengai Makyō: Daiyon no Mokushiroku is the eighth game in the Tengai Makyō series.
 Unlike previous installments in the series, which take place in a fictional version of Japan named "Jipang", the game takes place in a fictionalized and anachronized version of 1890s America.